Kit Packages Include:

 Decide On a Budget

-Before you start planning your new home, research and plan your budget thoroughly.
-Metal home kits can cost anywhere from $15 to $25 per sq ft for the building shell package.
-You will also need to factor in floor plan design, foundations, permitting, interior framing, finishing, and contractor costs.
+Before you start planning your new home, research and decide on a budget, home building kits can cost anywhere from $15 to $25 per sq ft for the building shell package.
+You will also need to factor in floor plan design, foundations, permitting, interior framing, finishing, and contractor fees.
 This can bring the total to upwards of $100/sq ft, depending on your chosen level of finish.
-The list of costs will soon add up.
-So, before you start, it is essential to evaluate and analyze your budget thoroughly.
+The list of expenses will soon add up.
+So, before you start, evaluating and analyzing your budget is essential.

 Please note.
 Our manufactuirers only supply the building kit package which inlcudes all the framing and roof/wall sheeting.
 You will need to hire local trades for the interior build-out.

 Decide on an existing plot or find suitable land for your new residence.
-Lenders require plans and proof of title before they can begin a loan application.
-Home builders will also need to know where the home is to be erected before they can provide estimates.
+Lenders require blueprints and proof of title before they can begin a loan application.
+Home builders will also need to know where the building will be erected before providing estimates.

 Check on building restrictions, and talk to your county or municipal building department to determine the size of the home you are permitted to build on your intended building site.